-Students may be permitted to resubmit the dissertation or research project in line with the provisions of the Special Circumstances Policy where a student's performance in assessment has been affected by illness, accident or circumstances beyond their control (58.1-58.2).
+Students may be permitted to resubmit the dissertation or research project in line with the provisions of the Exceptional Circumstances Policy where a student's performance in assessment has been affected by illness, accident or circumstances beyond their control (58.1-58.2).

 Students are also entitled to one resubmission of the dissertation or research project for postgraduate Masters programmes where the student has achieved a mark of 45 to 49% at the first attempt (58.3-58.9).
+Where the dissertation or research project consists of more than one assessment component, students are entitled to resubmit where the overall course result is 45% to 49% (see 58.6 for further information).